errearanhas/churn_prediction/README.md

 # Telco Customer Churn Prediction
 ## Building and deploy a machine learning model for Churn prediction

 Customer churn occurs when customers stop using a company’s services.
-So, by monitoring churn rate, companies become prepared and can develop personalied customer retention campaings.
+So, by monitoring churn, companies become prepared and can develop personalized customer retention campaigns.

 Here, I use a machine learning to build a churn prediction model based on customer attributes from <a href="https://www.kaggle.com/blastchar/telco-customer-churn" target="_blank">Telco Customer dataset</a>.
 This dataset contains 7043 rows (customers) and 21 columns (features).